Mike-Honey/Power-BI-Cleaner-MS/README.md

 ## Discussion

 There are several other tools around now to help with similar tasks, and some of them have more features.
 This [article by SQLBI](https://www.sqlbi.com/articles/tools-in-power-bi/) gives a handy summary and describes each one.
-But those tools are mostly specific apps that must be installed, and they usually require some preparation work using Power BI Desktop before any results can be reviewed.
+But those tools are mostly specific apps that must be installed and/or licensed, and they usually require some preparation work using Power BI Desktop before any results can be reviewed.
 Most are quite technical in style, not aimed at a "business analyst" / non-technical audience.
 None can be extended, customised or shared as easily as a PBIX file.
 So I believe there is still a niche for this solution.

 The sample PBIX file provided was pointed at my favourite demo file, the [Miradi template](https://github.com/Mike-Honey/miradi), which I maintain.
 You can download that sample PBIX file there, or quickly view it online from that Project's page.